-- What do I need to spend this year (food, house, clothes, utilities, gas, car, loans, insurance)?
+What do I need to spend money on (food, house, clothes, utilities, gas, car, loans, insurance)?

-It then asks you to break your gross income (including a conservative bonus if you usually receive one) into doable proportions/percentages, and stick to those numbers.
+To answer these budget planning questions, break down your gross income (including a conservative bonus if you usually receive one) into doable proportions or percentages, and stick to those numbers.

-- A 50/20/30 budget means 50 percent goes to needs, 20 percent to wants, and 30 percent to savings.
+A 50/20/30 budget means 50% goes to needs, 20% to wants, and 30% to savings.
 This could work for a young or middle-aged family with a fairly healthy income.

 70/20/10 may work if your income is less and/or your yearly expenses are high.

 40/10/50 may be ideal if savings is your biggest goal and you have your arms around your necessary expenses.

 For most people, using 50-60% of needs, 20-30% for wants, and 20% for savings can work.

 Make an honest list of your fixed, annual expenses.
 Can any of those be negotiated?
 Cable?
 Mortgage refinance?
 Car insurance?
 If so, make doing that a priority.
 Whatever numbers you’re left with, add up to your “Need.”